-Likewise, you also have limited access to essential services like auto-repairs, plumbing, and home fixings.
+Likewise, you also have limited access to essential services like auto repairs, plumbing, and home fixings.
 So you have to hope your car or shower fitting doesn’t get faulty since you’re in the middle of nowhere.

 How Much Does It Cost To Live Off The Grid?

-When you want to move to the middle of nowhere, ensure that you have enough money to cater for potential expenses.
+When you want to move to the middle of nowhere, ensure that you have enough money to cater to potential expenses.
 The reason is that you might need to purchase materials for your new home.